Hari-Sri-T/Analyzing-and-Visualizing-Cricket-Player-Stats-of-World-Cup-2023/README.md

 # Analyzing-and-Visualizing-Cricket-Player-Stats-of-World-Cup-2023
-This data visualization project dives into the heart of the Cricket World Cup by exploring player statistics.
-Unveiling trends and hidden stories, we'll see who reigns supreme with the bat, dominates with the ball, and becomes a World Cup legend.
+This data visualization project delves into the essence of the Cricket World Cup 2023, focusing on player statistics to uncover trends, hidden narratives, and predict performance.
+Through an interactive dashboard, it aims to highlight significant insights and facilitate informed player selections.